DEMON-Network/markdown-workshop/docs/R_intro.md

 **RMarkdown** is a variant of `Markdown` which allows you to incorporate code  within the final document.
 It can be turned into HTML, pdfs, word documents, books, theses etc. as well.

-The material for this practical session is written `RMarkdown` and `Markdown`.
+The material for this practical session is written in `RMarkdown` and `Markdown`.

 ## RMarkdown -  what's it good for?